 What is Application Integration?

-The most basic application integration definition is when multiple software applications designed for individual specific purposes are merged to work together with one another.
-These software applications could be cloud-based, such as Salesforce CRM, reside on-premises behind a firewall, such as SAP or be deployed in a hybrid environment i.e cloud apps hosted on an organization’s private servers.
+These software applications could be cloud-based (such as Salesforce CRM), reside on-premises behind a firewall (such as SAP) or be deployed in a hybrid environment (i.e., cloud apps hosted on an organization’s private servers).

 The idea behind app integration is to create a more modern and unified infrastructure that streamlines the use of these apps as opposed to a clunky and fragmented experience that would result if they were each utilized in various silos.